 The Fund chooses to reduce its refinancing risk by taking out loans with a spread of terms, which limits refinancing risks on the dates said loans lapse.
-In addition, the Fund is aiming to have its group leverage below 30% (based on figures exclusive IFRS 16 Right of use on land leases effects).
-The leverage of the Fund at year end 2023 is 27.7% (calculated on figures exclusive IFRS 16 Right of use on land leases effects).
+In addition, the Fund is aiming to have its group leverage below 30% (based on figures exclusive IFRS 16 Right of use on land leases effects). the leverage ratio excluding IFRS 16 stood at 25.6% (year-end 2023: 27.7%).
+Including IFRS 16, the leverage ratio stood at 26.4% at year-end 2024 (year-end 2023: 28.7%).
 The Fund has implemented control measures to ensure that it remains within the parameters of its financial covenants.
 Stress testing is one of the control measures.
-VF meets all covenants at year end 2023.
+VF meets all covenants at year end 2024.